 while also having copper toned details instead of the gold toned

 An alcohol based dye was made from whichever brown and black

 permanent markers I had laying around.

 The laces took a bath in the dye for starters.

 The Tomb Raider cosplaying society for identifying Lara Croft's boots.

-Timberland for having made the boots.
+Timberland for making the boots.

-4 days - between 27 March 2014 and 16 July 2014.
+4 days - Between 27 March 2014 and 16 July 2014.

 Timberland Charles Street boots - 249,19 NOK.

 Dark brown dye - 0 NOK - Extracted from various permanent markers.